urbancamo/urbancamo.github.io/adif-transformer.md

 ### Activities
 The ADIF Transformer knows about _activities_.
-The term _Activity_ is used to describe a special activity that the contacted station is participating in.
+The term _Activity_ is used to describe a special activity that you or the the contacted station are participating in.
 For example: Summits on the Air or Parks on the Air.
 For each activity the ADIF Transformer loads the database of activity references.
 The totals are currently:

-- 2,8229 Parks on the Air Locations
+- 2,8229 Parks on the Air
-- 330 Wainwrights on the Air locations
+- 330 Wainwrights on the Air
-- 3,316 Humps on the Air locations
+- 3,316 Humps on the Air
-- 157,201 Summits on the Air locations
+- 157,201 Summits on the Air
-- 51,138 World Wide Flora Fauna locations
+- 51,138 World Wide Flora Fauna areas

 ### The Comment Field in your ADIF file